Aliases for CTSK Gene

 GeneCards Summary for CTSK Gene

 CTSK (Cathepsin K) is a Protein Coding gene.
-Diseases associated with CTSK include pycnodysostosis and kindler syndrome.
-Among its related pathways are Immune System and Degradation of the extracellular matrix.
-GO annotations related to this gene include cysteine-type endopeptidase activity and collagen binding.
-An important paralog of this gene is CTSW.
+Diseases associated with CTSK include Pycnodysostosis and Endosteal Hyperostosis, Autosomal Dominant.
+Among its related pathways are Osteoclast Signaling and Matrix Metalloproteinases.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and collagen binding.
+An important paralog of this gene is CTSS.

 Cathepsins are a group of lysosomal proteases that have a key role in cellular protein turnover.
 The term cathepsin includes serine proteases (cathepsins A and G), aspartic proteases (cathepsin D and E) as well as the cysteine proteases (cathepsins B, C, F, H, K, L, O, S, W and Z).